Mount Rainier National Park: Sunrise

 Sunrise (46.91°N 121.64°W) is a lodge and visitor center located in the northeastern part of the park.
 At an elevation of 6400 ft, it is the highest point in the park that is accessible by vehicle.
 There are miles of trails located all around Sunrise, such as Mount Fremont, Burroughs Mountain, and Sourdough Ridge.
-The lodge is reachable via a 10 mi turnoff from SR 410 near the White River entrance.
+The lodge is reachable via a 10 mi turnoff from State Route 410 near the White River entrance.

 Other developed areas

-Ohanapecosh /oʊˈhænəpᵻkɔːʃ/ is a campground (with 188 individual sites and 2 group sites, open from late May through late September), visitor center (closed during the 2013 season), and ranger station located in the southeastern portion of the park, approximately 3 mi from the park boundary off Highway 123.
+Ohanapecosh /oʊˈhænəpᵻkɔːʃ/ is a campground (with 188 individual sites and 2 group sites, open from late May through late September), visitor center (closed during the 2013 season), and ranger station located in the southeastern portion of the park, approximately 3 mi from the park boundary off State Route 123.
 Located in a deep valley among old growth forest at an elevation below 2000 ft, it is the only developed area of the park without a view of Mount Rainier.
 The Ohanapecosh Hot Springs, Grove of the Patriarchs, and Silver Falls are all located in the Ohanapecosh area.

-The Carbon River Entrance Station is located in the northwest corner of the park off Highway 165 and is the site of the only rainforest at Mount Rainier.
+The Carbon River Entrance Station is located in the northwest corner of the park off State Route 165 and is the site of the only rainforest at Mount Rainier.
 There is a campground and a short trail through the rainforest, as well as a trail to the Carbon Glacier, one of the lowest glaciers in the contiguous United States.

-Mowich Lake is the largest and deepest lake in the park, located south of Carbon at the south end of Highway 165.
+Mowich Lake is the largest and deepest lake in the park, located south of Carbon at the south end of State Route 165.
 A campground, picnic area, and hiking trail are located near the lake.

 The two major roads into the northwest quadrant of the Park were severely damaged by the floods of 2006.
 The ranger station at the Carbon River entrance is staffed during the summer.
 No motor vehicles are permitted beyond that point.

+Transportation

+The park is primarily accessed by vehicles; in 2021, over 1 million vehicles carried the majority of the 2.4 million visitors to Mount Rainier National Park.
+The Nisqually Entrance is served by State Route 706, while State Route 410 cuts across the northeast corner of the park.
+State Route 123 connects the southeastern side of the park to State Route 410 and U.S. Route 12.

+A regional airport was proposed for several sites in southern Pierce County that would be 17 to 23 mi from the park.
+Its development was opposed by the park superintendent and environmental groups due to the potential effects of noise pollution and air pollution on wildlife, as well as traffic impacts around the park entrances.